- What are electromagnetic fields?

 - externally through ambient radiation.

-Limit values for certain exposure pathways ensure that the limit values for the effective dose and for the organ doses are strictly adhered to and that one exposure pathway does not determine the entire exposure.
+Limit values for certain exposure pathways ensure that the limit values for the effective dose and for the organ equivalent doses are strictly adhered to and that one exposure pathway does not determine the entire exposure.